Jxstxs/noicetask/docs/IDEAS.md

 - [ ] remove Category: removes a Category from the Database (maybe need to remove links in the todo database)
     * -id: the id of the Category, which gets removed (needed) => takes a int

+- [ ] go to Todo path/open file in $EDITOR
+    * -id: the id of the Todo to open the path